iainjmitchell/iainjmitchell.github.io/_posts/2010-07-07-drop-down-lists-in-mvc.markdown

 title:  "Drop Down Lists in ASP.NET MVC 2"
 date:   2010-07-07 13:09
 categories: .NET, ASP.NET MVC
+description: Working with Drop Down Lists in ASP.NET MVC 2.
 ---

 A problem that I have come across recently is, how do you handle drop down lists in MVC?
 There is a dual function of the MVC model as it has to: